-The evidence that abdominal obesity, hypertension, and diabetes is destroying your joints and will send you to a nursing home
+The evidence that your diet is destroying your joints and will send you to a nursing home

 Marion Hauser, MS, RD

 One of the most obvious ways to help a patient with degenerative knee pain and metabolic syndrome (Abdominal obesity, hypertension, and diabetes) is to help them understand that a healthy lifestyle can be extraordinarily beneficial to their joint pain, especially knees and spines.